naggie/sd01/README.md

 ```

 Both the announcer and discoverer are aware of the `service_class` in advance.

+## Reference implementation

+`sd01.py` is the reference implementation.
+Other implementations are expected
+to follow the same design which consists of:

+  1. Unit tests for valid and invalid messages.
+The implementation must be
+     strict to avoid replying on undefined behaviour.
+  2. Threaded announcer and discoverer
+  3. `Discoverer.get_services`, a thread-safe method to return online
+     (host,port) pairs.
+  4. Invalid sd01 messages are handled as errors (although these errors should
+     not crash the program, they may be logged)
+  5. Valid sd01 messages from a different service_class are ignored
+  5. Debug logging